Bader-alq4/next-up-showcase/README.md

 The frontend and production version are separate, but this repository demonstrates backend design, authentication, payment, and email workflows.”

-This repo is not the full production app; it’s a **cleaned and documented showcase** of how I structure and write backend code for professional APIs.
+This repo is a **cleaned and documented showcase** of how I structure and write backend code for professional APIs.
+This repo is not the full production app.

 ---